barneyb/johann/documentation/docs/system/johandoc.md

 `pub fn drop_ast(Ast4* ast) `

 : I drop an AST.
-It might be narrower than `Ast4`, but the type will indicate that.
+It might be narrower than `Ast4`, but the type field will indicate that.

 <!--{/johanndoc:jnc/ast.jn}-->